anlutro/php-curl/README.md

 The smallest possible OOP wrapper for PHP's curl capabilities.

 Note that this is **not** meant as a high-level abstraction.
-You should still know how "pure PHP" curl works, you need to know the curl options to set, and you need to know
+You should still know how "pure PHP" curl works, you need to know the curl options to set, and you need to know some HTTP basics.

+If you're looking for a more user-friendly abstraction, check out [Guzzle](http://guzzle.readthedocs.org/en/latest/).

 ## Installation